 Add a choropleth map to the dashboard and configure it by dragging the country field to the shape section and the views field to the values section.
 Since the country column contains the country code, open the properties section and choose iso_3166_2 in the column option.

 Finally, the dashboard preparation is complete.
 You can save the dashboard, share it, and collaborate with other users in the application.
 The data in the dashboard refreshes continuously based on the chosen time interval, helping you keep track of the latest updates.
 You can also combine your YouTube data with the Google Analytics data and analyze your channel the same way you would analyze your website.
 As a result, you can get more insights on top videos, top converting geographies, top referring traffic channels, and more.

 In conclusion, we hope this blog post provided you needed information on how to retrieve the analytics data for your YouTube channel and build dashboards using it.
 We hope you enjoyed the blog, and hope you’ll check our new posts on how to build interactive business dashboards with Bold BI.
-For any questions or clarifications, please use the comments section available below.
-You can also contact us by submitting your queries here, or if you already have an account, log in to submit your support query.
-Bold BI now comes with a 15-day free trial with no credit card information required.
-Give it a try on your own and let us know what you think!
-We are happy to assist you.
-Design with a smile!
+If you have any questions on this blog, please feel free to post them in the following comment section.
+Get started with Bold BI by signing up for a free 15-day trial and create more interactive business intelligence dashboards.
+You can also contact us by submitting your questions through the Bold BI website or, if you already have an account, you can log in to submit your support question.